Space History News

 April 25, 2003 — Astrophilatelists take note: you can now send personal letters to the International Space Station to be canceled onboard with mission postmarks.

-Fifty postcards have been prepared to accompany the Expedition 7 crew to the ISS.
+Fifty postcards have been prepared to fly with the crew of Expedition 7 to the space station.
 U.S. astronaut Ed Lu and Russian cosmonaut Yuri Malenchenko autographed ten of the cards to be canceled in space.

 Each crew will carry a mission-specific postmark to use onboard the station.

-Collectors will be able to arrange for their mail to fly through a firm operated by the Russian Communications Ministry, said Gorbunov.
+Collectors can arrange for their mail to fly through a firm operated by the Russian Communications Ministry, said Gorbunov.
 Proceeds will directly benefit Russia's space exploration efforts.

-Though this is the first official post office launched to the International Space Station, previous crews have used unofficial or personal postmarkers to cancel mail.
+Though this is the first official post office launched to the International Space Station, earlier station crews have had unofficial or personal postmarkers to cancel mail.

-A similar postal service was operated by cosmonauts living on the Russian Space Station Mir.
+A similar postal service was operated by the cosmonauts living on the Russian Space Station Mir.

 back to News